janripke/snapsnare/README.md

 ### install dependencies
 For converting m4a to wav, snapsnare uses pydub.
 This package dependend on the ffmpeg library.
-Install ffmpeg through execution, as root, the following command:
+Install ffmpeg through executing, as root, the following command:
 ```shell
 sudo dnf install ffmpeg
 ```